 To make the square more lively, food stalls and street performers were allowed.
 The most famous performer was Ian Brackenbury Channell, better known as ‘The Wizard’.
 The installation of Neil Dawson’s ‘Chalice’ sculpture in 2001 was a further initiative to attract people to Christchurch’s most important public space.
-This scene was transformed by the February 2011 earthquake, which toppled the John Robert Godley statue in the foreground and severely damaged the cathedral.
+This scene was transformed by the February 2011 earthquake, which toppled the statue of John Robert Godley in the foreground and severely damaged the cathedral.

 Using this item